Don't leave your family vulnerable or in need, without you by their side to protect their future...

 Life insurance can help your loved ones deal with a host of immediate and future issues that change from family to family.
-It can serve to:
+It could be used to:

-Sogemec Assurances can offer you several types of life insurance, whether individual insurance or via your group insurance.
-We also offer accident insurance that covers other life challenges, such as the loss of use of a limb, with its impact on your professional future.
-Whatever your need, we have the personalized solution you are looking for!
+Sogemec Assurances offers several types of life insurance, whether individual insurance or through your group insurance.
+We also offer accident insurance which covers other life challenges, such as the loss of use of a limb, and its impact on your on your professional future.

 There are several types of insurance, each with a specific purpose, since we don’t all need the same product.
 Term insurance, for example, covers you for a fixed period (often 10 to 45 years) and is used to protect an estate against needs that are also temporary, such as paying off a line of credit, taking care of your mortgage, providing financial security for dependent children, etc.